The Beginning of Birth Pains

 Jesus said the Beginning of Birth Pains would include wars and rumors of wars.
 I think another Middle East War between Israel and its neighbors is not only inevitable, but necessary to fulfill Old Testament prophecies.
 According to those passages, the only prerequisite is that the Jews come back from their worldwide dispersion, which began on a large scale in 1948.

-As we saw in Chapter 3, there have already been several Middle East wars since 1948, but there are some critical elements of the Old Testament prophecies that are still unfulfilled.
-In Chapter 6 we will see that this war will occur before the Great Tribulation begins, so it very likely will be during the Beginning of Birth Pains.
-Let us examine what the Old Testament says about that war.
+There have already been several Middle East wars since 1948, but there are some critical elements of the Old Testament prophecies that are still unfulfilled.
+Let’s examine what the Old Testament says about one of those wars.

 As a result of the Jews coming back to Israel from all over the world, the land becomes crowded, as we see in the following verses.